-I heard every one of these statements from clients in marriage counseling last week.
+I heard every one of these statements from patients in marriage counseling last week.
 Tough week, huh?
-Not just for me, but especially for the marriages and families where these words are being spoken.
+Not just for me, but it’s especially difficult for the marriages and families where these words are being spoken.

 Jenny told Sean to call a divorce lawyer on Monday night, but by Tuesday morning she had decided things weren't that bad.
 Rob told Nancy that he wanted a divorce, and then later on said he was "bluffing."

-The couples above will never get the stability, trust, and love they want from their partner if the threat of the marriage ending is always present.
+The couples above will never get the stability, trust, and love they want from their partner if the threat of the marriage ending is always hanging over them.
 Yet husbands and wives throw the threat of divorce around so casually and frequently you'd think they're talking about the weather and not their future lives and the lives of their kids.

-So when do you say "I Want a Divorce"?
-Not until you're really getting one.
+So, when should you say "I Want a Divorce"?
+Not until you're truly ready to get one.
 Which means not until you're actually filing the papers in court.
 Until then, give your marriage every chance to change.

-Do you know couples who threaten divorce?
-Share what you've heard below.
+Do you know any couples who threaten divorce?
+Please share what you've heard them say below.

 Looking for More?
 Check Out These Articles